Chan Ho Park: Pitching style

 In his prime, Chan Ho was essentially a power pitcher, his biggest weapon being a four-seam fastball sitting in mid-90s (topped out at 100 mph).
 Mixed with a two-seam fastball, a slider, a curveball, and a changeup, he had five consecutive seasons of 10+ wins with the Dodgers.
 Being a power pitcher, however, he often experienced control problems, particularly early in the game.
 He got many strikeouts, yet also allowed many bases on balls and hit batters that contributed to his lower than average strikeout-walk ratio of less than 2.
-This prevented him from achieving low ERAs (he never had a league top-10 season ERA except his career best season 2000 of 3.27 that was just seventh in NL by playing in pitcher-friendly Dodger Stadium).
+This prevented him from achieving low ERAs (he only had one top-10 season in ERA and that was his career best in 2000 of 3.27 which was seventh in the NL while playing in pitcher-friendly Dodger Stadium).
 He was also a flyball-pitcher that benefited a lot from spacious Dodger Stadium outfield; however his style often backfired later when he played for other teams.
 After several unsuccessful seasons with Rangers, Padres, and Mets, he added a two-seam fastball learned from Orel Hershiser.
 Fox play-by-play announcer Matt Vasgersian once said about Park's two-seam fastball, "You can only see a two-seamer like that in PlayStation 2."
 In his career in Philadelphia he also used a cutter and a sinker, learned from Kevin Brown.
 Park's 2008 comeback season was marked with a return to complete health for the first time in years, allowing him to combine his crafty veteran style with a renewed ability to pitch effective fastballs in low to mid-90s mph.

 Personal life

 Park married Korean-Japanese socialite Ri-hye Park on November 29, 2005.
 An ethnic Korean, she grew up in Japan and went to culinary school in New York.
 She is publicly known as a semi-professional chef, writer and the only daughter of Japan's 76th richest man according to The Philadelphia Inquirer.
 In spring 2009, Ri-hye released a best-selling cookbook in South Korea whose proceeds went to children's charities on behalf of the Chan Ho Park Dream Foundation.
 Park and his wife have three daughters.

+In 2020, Park made a cameo appearance as himself in two episodes of the Korean television drama Start-Up.

 In 2021, Park played in two golf tournaments on the Korean Tour.